aman-17/Issue-Management-LLM/issue_tagging/README.md

 - `lvlm_gpt_vision.py`, This Python script utilizes the OpenAI API to generate responses to issue titles and code snippets extracted from a dataset.
 For more information onthis dataset, please refer to the [here](https://github.com/chang26/MulDIC) in the sub-package.

-#Issue Ticket Tagger
+#Issue Ticket Tagger:
-Run the following files to evaluate the Issue Ticket Tagger datasets
+run the following files to evaluate the Issue Ticket Tagger datasets
 - `llm_gemini_pro.py`, This Python script appears to utilize the Gemini Pro model to generate labels for a list of issue texts extracted from a file.
 The generated labels are then saved for further analysis or use.

 - `llm_gpt3.py`, This Python script utilizes the GPT-3.5 Turbo model from OpenAI to generate labels for a list of issue texts extracted from a file.
 The output of this script is a series of generated responses printed to the console and saved in the ticket_tagger_gpt3.json file.

-#nlbse
+#nlbse:
-Run the following files to evaluate the nlbse datasets
+run the following files to evaluate the nlbse datasets
-- `llm_gemini_pro.py`, This Python script appears to utilize the Gemini Pro model to generate labels for a list of issue texts extracted from a file.
-The generated labels are then saved for further analysis or use.

-- `llm_gpt3.py`, This Python script utilizes the GPT-3.5 Turbo model from OpenAI to generate labels for a list of issue texts extracted from a file.
+- `issueclassificationgpt.ipynb`, This script uses Installation of Required Libraries along with that Importing Libraries and Loading Data.

+- `nlbse_eval.py`, This code snippet performs several tasks related to data cleaning and interaction with the OpenAI GPT-3 API for generating responses.
 The output of this script is a series of generated responses printed to the console and saved in the ticket_tagger_gpt3.json file.
+- `requirements.txt`,  It provided lists specific versions of Python packages as dependencies.